How To Convince Your Employer To Pay For Your MBA

 Write down the specific contributions that you’ll bring to the company as a result of earning your MBA.

-3. Have a conversation with the Admissions Person.
+3. Have a conversation with the Admissions Representative.

 They have a lot of specific knowledge about their MBA program that will make it much easier to assemble your case, things that you may not have thought of before you’ve had a chance to sit down in a classroom.